tensorflow/tfx/docs/guide/examplegen.md

 [this discussion](examplegen.md#custom_examplegen) for more information on how to use and develop custom executors.

+!!!
+Note
-Note: In most case it's better to inherit from `base_example_gen_executor` instead of `base_executor`.
+    In most case it's better to inherit from `base_example_gen_executor` instead of `base_executor`.
 So following the Avro or Parquet example in the Executor source code may be advisable.

 In addition, these data sources and formats are available as [custom component](understanding_custom_components.md) examples: